-The main change is a new, clearer, and more explicit legal obligation on local authorities to take race equality into account in carrying out procurement.
+The main object of this guide is to bring you up to date with recent developments that will affect the way public authorities do business with external suppliers.
+The main change is a new legal obligation on public authorities to take race equality into account in carrying out procurement.